New Ollerton becomes home to discount retailer The Original Factory Shop

-The latest store, which will be situated on Forest Road, will be expanding the discount department store’s to 182 and will see the retailer bring its range of bargain-based clothing, pet products, electricals, homewares, a party shop service and reserve and collect to New Ollerton customers and residents.
+The Original Factory Shop, off Forest Road, New Ollerton, next to Asda, takes the discount department retailer’s number of stores to 182.

+It opened yesterday, June 30, bringing its range of bargain clothing, pet products, electricals, homewares, a party shop service and reserve and collect to New Ollerton customers and residents.

 Julie Richards, regional business development manager, said: “TOFS is a national business made up of more than 180 local businesses, so we’re really excited to be coming to New Ollerton and serving the local community.